SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ### Setup and takedown logic

 All of the setup and takedown logic is in the `./lib/docassemble` directory.
-Not a great name.
 It is named after the docassemble API code that is in there.
 Also, setup and takedown interact very closely with docassemble and the docassemble server.

 Other files also use the docassemble API functions, so this folder is in a bit of a messy position.